Understanding Test Results

 You can also get genetic testing if you have a personal history of a specific condition.
 Examples include recurrent fevers, possible maturity-onset diabetes of the young (MODY) or pulmonary fibrosis that doesn't have a known cause, among others.

 The Center for Individualized Medicine also offers genetic testing to diagnose rare diseases.
 An example of this is if your doctors suspect that you or your child has a rare genetic disease, but previous tests haven't provided answers about what the disease could be.
 This may include early-onset disease or a disease in which you have symptoms that can't be explained.
 In these cases, genetic testing, such as whole-exome or genome sequencing, may be effective to find the underlying genetic cause.

-Pharmacogenomic testing, or drug-gene testing, assesses how your genes affect your response to specific drugs.
+Drug-gene testing (pharmacogenomic testing) assesses how your genes affect your response to specific drugs.
 This type of testing may provide information on prescription medication choices, dosing recommendations or both based on your unique genetic makeup.

-Finally, if you have advanced cancer, you may choose to undergo genetic testing to help you and your care team make decisions about your treatment.
+Finally, if you have cancer, you may choose to undergo genetic testing to help you and your care team make decisions about your treatment.
 This often includes genomic sequencing of the tumor to look for alterations, which may identify new or different treatment options.